Belly Bloat? Stomach Pain? Embarrassing Gas? Get my FREE 4 Steps to Ditch Digestive Distress . Sign Up Here

 2 avocados

-But most locations have groceries so you can even pick up food there, of course.
+But most locations have grocery stores so you can even pick up food there, of course.
 Today most stores have healthier food options.
 You just have to look and make those healthier choices.
-Stores like Walmart, Whole Foods, Trader Joe, Fresh Market, and many local groceries are selling healthier options.
+Stores like Walmart, Whole Foods, Trader Joe, Fresh Market, Publix, and many local groceries are selling healthier options.

 If going to a wedding and reception or even a holiday dinner, I always eat a small snack before going and include a small protein plus fat and fiber and complex carbs.
 This might be ½ apple with 1 tablespoon nut butter, hard-boiled egg and ½ avocado, berries and coconut yogurt, or few turkey rolls and nuts, etc. It’s a mini-meal and will help me not be so hungry.

-And I realize I’ll just have to make do with wherever we go or the reception food/rehearsal dinner food.
+And I realize I’ll just have to make do with whatever is served for the reception food or rehearsal dinner food.
 If I can eat a snack before the actual event, I’ll be okay even if there’s nothing to eat.

-One recent wedding we went to I was only able to eat the veggies but not the meat because it was shellfish or only breaded fried chicken.
+One recent wedding we went to I was only able to eat the veggies because the only meat was breaded fried chicken or shellfish.
 Many of you can eat that, but I’m gluten-free so couldn’t eat the chicken.
-Plus, I have a severe shellfish allergy so couldn’t do that.
+Plus, I have a severe shellfish allergy so couldn’t do that either.
 But I could eat the green beans and the apples.
-And they had a charcuterie board so I picked up veggies and fruit.
+And they had a charcuterie board so I picked up a few raw vegetables and fruit.
 If you can eat cheese, then that’s also an option.

 This is key.
 I always remind myself while the food is an important part of social events like weddings, holidays, and vacations, the most important part is the people and my relationship with them – not the food.
-It’s mindset.
+It’s simply a mindset change.

-I hope that was helpful for you when traveling.
-Just plan and prepare so you can enjoy your time traveling plus be able to stick closely to your healthy eating.
+I hope this information was helpful for you so you’ll be prepared when traveling this year.
+Just plan and prepare so you can enjoy your time traveling and with family or friends.
+Plus, you’ll be able to stick closely to your healthy eating, whether you have food sensitivities like I do or just because you want to stay consistent with your goals.

-And if you’re realizing your health is the best investment you can make and want to begin 2024 making goals and sticking to them with guided support from me, reach out please.
+And if you realize your health is the best investment you can make and want to begin 2025 making goals and sticking to them with guided support from me, reach out please.
 I’ve got a special savings going on now for private health coaching.
 I’d love the opportunity to work with you and help you realize your God-given potential and help you feel better and achieve those goals.
+I do free consults so you can click here to schedule that.

 I am a National Board Certified Health and Wellness Coach who works with women who have brain fog, fatigue, joint pains, weight issues, autoimmune, hormonal, and digestive issues.
-Since I’m also an autoimmune warrior,, having a thyroid autoimmune disease, I understand what you are going through.
-I’ve had experienced digestive issues of IBS and SIBO and have had fatigue, pain, weight and mood issues.
+Since I’m not only a health and wellness coach, but have also been on a similar journey to you, I understand what you are going through.
+I’ve had digestive issues of IBS and SIBO and have had fatigue, pain, weight, and mood issues.
 But I’ve used nutritional and lifestyle modifications to help both myself and clients.
-I’ve been in the medical field for over 30 years and have been helping clients with holistic wellness for over 18 years.
-I loves helping people take small steps towards better overall health – physical, mental, emotional, and spiritual.
+I’ve been in the medical field for over 30 years and have been helping clients with holistic wellness for over 20 years.
+I love helping people take small steps towards better overall health – physical, mental, emotional, and spiritual.
 Contact me here to set up a free strategy session to see how we can work together. — Leah Cheshire, NBC-HWC